gulla0/ai-tweet-generator/README.md

 ### Backend
 - **Config Layer**: Environment variables and application settings
-- **Services Layer**: Core business logic for transcript processing and tweet generation
+- **Services Layer**: Core business logic for transcript processing, tweet generation, and X integration
 - **Routes Layer**: API endpoints for the frontend to interact with
 - **Data Storage**: Simple file-based storage using JSON files